AlexandruIova/RC_TCP2/README.md

 The usual command from deleting something from SQLite is:
 `DELETE FROM table WHERE condition;`
 With `try()...except` I handle the case in which there are no courses with that Id.
-Nota: per concatenare con le funzioni di python bisogna che le variabili siano liste.
+Nota: per concatenare con le funzioni di python bisogna che le variabili siano array/liste.

+### 2.4 Change the number of students enrolled in a course
+I first check if user_id exists and then I run the command.
+Otherwise the command would not give an error and I won't be able to catch it.